Moving to Bogota, Colombia

 If you are thinking about moving to Bogota, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bogota is generally considered to be quite affordable compared to other major cities in the world.
 Prices vary depending on the size and location of the property, but a one-bedroom apartment in the city center can typically be found for around $500 to $700 per month.
-Outside of the city center, prices can be even lower," remarked one expat in Bogota, Colombia.
+Outside of the city center, prices can be even lower," commented one expat who made the move to Bogota.

 Should I buy or rent a home in Bogota?